tuimm/qa-technical-test/README.md

 TUI DX QA technical Test

+Provided material:
+Random-iban-data.txt file

+Objective:
+Return a list of sorted dicts by country in a json file

+Hint:

 1. Process data in random-iban-data.txt file
-2. Group by country
-3. Save as a list of sorted dicts by country in a json file
+2. Group data by country.
+First two letters of each item stand for the county it belongs to.
+3. Create a dictionary for each group

+Plus:
-* Plus: Create a Dockerfile to execute de code with all required dependencies
+Create a Dockerfile to execute de code with all required dependencies